MENGLI2000/Covid-In-Custody-Intern/README.md

 As for Urban & Rural Analysis part: the relationship between data-transparency and urban-level is calculated.
 The results show that there is no correlation.

-Reminder: There is no need to change the dataset links in the files but the raw data are also shown in the repo.
+Reminder: There is no need to change the dataset links in the files but the raw data are also shown in the repository.